 9. Pratello Country Resort

 Although not specifically a wine resort, Pratello Country Resort is none-the-less a perfect retreat in Tuscany and should not be overlooked.
-The hotel is set in an 18th-century hamlet and located in the center of a 320-hectare wildlife park with woodlands, olive groves, and unique views.
+The hotel is set in an 18th-century hamlet and is located in the center of a 320-hectare wildlife park with woodlands, olive groves, and unique views.

 The heart of Pratello Country Resort is the precious garden, a jewel of architecture and nature built in the classic Tuscan style.
 The green design creates natural charming geometries in which you can discover green corners and patches of the wonderful landscapes.
 Olive groves, fields, hills, and forests are a natural frame for one of the most romantic corners of Pratello, where you can admire enchanting sunsets.
 With views on rolling Tuscan hills, the infinity pool is available for guests of the Resort every day until sunset.
 Next to the pool is the Pool Bar, where you can have drinks and a light lunch.